 Cod with Eggs and Potatoes | Bacalhau à Brás

-Last updated on 17-Sep-2023
+Last updated on 28-Sep-2024

 Loved all around the country and beyond, this Portuguese classic is a popular favourite at restaurants and homes, for locals and foreigners alike.
 The name means “Brás-style Cod” (Brás is supposedly the name of its creator), and it is said to have originated in the Bairro Alto neighbourhood in Lisbon.

-Bacalhau à Brás is a comforting mix of sautéed onions, shredded cod, and fried potatoes, all happily combined with eggs, usually garnished with black olives and sprinkled with fresh parsley.
+Bacalhau à Brás is a comforting mix of sautéed onions, shredded cod, and fried potato sticks, all happily combined with eggs, usually garnished with black olives and sprinkled with fresh parsley.
 It is also a favourite of mine.
 I confess it is hard to resist when I see it on a restaurant menu, but I try to be strong and order different dishes, and have discovered many other delicious options along the way.

 As a former colony of Portugal, Brazil kept more than the language from these European settlers.
 Their influence on the culture and cuisine is very significant, and many traditional Portuguese dishes were very familiar to me while I was growing up.
 I don’t remember the first time I tried Bacalhau à Brás, but when I saw it offered at Portuguese restaurants in Canada and then all around in Portugal when we started visiting, I already knew I liked it!